Zum Inhalt Zum Hauptmenü

 Andreas Waschburger

 Waschi has recently begun a new chapter of his career by tackling the fresh challenges of extreme swimming.
 Since early 2023, he has set various new ice swimming world records and gained titles at the world and European championships.
+He has won two gold and two silver medals, most recently at the Ice Swimming World Championship in Molveno (Italy).

 On 8 September 2023, Andreas Waschburger crossed the English Channel from Dover to Calais in a new world-record time of 6 hours, 45 minutes and 25 seconds, fulfilling a long-held dream.
-However, this adventure is nowhere near over: the ‘Ocean’s Seven’ offers at least six more appealing challenges.
-We are excited to see his next adventure.
+A year later on 6 October 2024, he set another world record on the Moloka’i Channel in Hawaii by completing the 44-kilometre stretch in 9 hours, 55 minutes and 10 seconds.
+However, this adventure is nowhere near over: the ‘Ocean’s Seven’ offers at least five more appealing challenges.

 Andreas Waschburger Marathon-Schwimmer Waschi aus Saarbrücken Ärmelkanal Weltrekord